Capua

-Capua (/ˈkæpjuə/ KAP-yoo-ə; /it/) is a city and comune in the province of Caserta, in the region of Campania, southern Italy, located on the northeastern edge of the Campanian plain.
+Capua (/ˈkæpjuə/ KAP-yoo-ə; /it/) is a city and comune in the province of Caserta, in the region of Campania, southern Italy, located on the northeastern edge of the Campanian plain on the Volturno river.
+The town was founded after the destruction of Ancient Capua, now Santa Maria Capua Vetere.

 History

 Ancient era

 Capua's name comes from the Etruscan Capeva, which means 'City of Marshes'.
-Its foundation is attributed by Cato the Elder to the Etruscans, and the date is given as about 260 years before it was "taken" by Rome.
+Its foundation is attributed by Cato the Elder to the Etruscans, and the date is given as about 260 years before it was conquered by Rome.
 That, if true, refers not to its capture in the Second Punic War (211 BC), but to its submission to Rome in 338 BC.
 That places the date of foundation at about 600 BC, while Etruscan power was at its highest.
 In the area, several settlements of the Villanovian civilization were present in prehistoric times.
 These were probably enlarged by the Oscans, and subsequently by the Etruscans.

 Etruscan supremacy in Campania came to an end with the Samnites' invasion in the latter half of the 5th century BC.

 In about 424 BC, Capua was captured by the Samnites, and in 343 BC, it sought Roman help against its conquerors.
 They allied for protection against the Samnite mountain tribes, along with its dependent communities of Casilinum, Calatia, Atella and so the greater part of Campania now fell under Roman supremacy.
 The citizens of Capua received the civitas sine suffragio (citizenship without the vote).

 In the second Samnite War with Rome, Capua proved an untrustworthy Roman ally, so that after the defeat of the Samnites, the Ager Falernus on the right bank of the Volturnus was confiscated.
 In 318 BC the powers of the native officials (meddices) were limited by the appointment of officials with the title praefecti Capuam Cumas (taking their name from the most important towns of Campania); they were at first mere deputies of the praetor urbanus but after 123 BC were elected Roman magistrates, four in number; they governed the whole of Campania until the time of Augustus, when they were abolished.
 It was the capital of Campania Felix.